Descendants (2015 film): Critical reception

 Descendants received positive reviews from critics.
-Isabella Biedenharn of Entertainment Weekly gave the film a "B" grade, saying "... plot isn't really the point.
+Isabella Biedenharn of Entertainment Weekly gave the film a "B" grade, saying that "plot isn't really the point.
 The fun is in the roll call...
 It's no High School Musical, but the songs are catchy, and the junior villains are worth rooting for."
-Tisha Mae Eaton of Moviepilot.com stated, "It's a movie that definitely had the feel of a Disney classic with a modern twist and I highly recommend it."
-Alex Reif of LaughingPlace.com gave it a score of 4.5 out of 5 saying, "...
-I highly recommend this to any Disney fan, if for no other reason than to see what they've done with the characters, the Hocus Pocus references, and Kristin Chenoweth's Maleficent which is closer to the animated character than Angelina Jolie's portrayal."
-Brian Lowry of Variety called it "... a playful and tuneful TV movie, exhibiting much higher ambitions than, say, the Teen Beach franchise."
+Tisha Mae Eaton of Moviepilot.com said, "It's a movie that definitely had the feel of a Disney classic with a modern twist and I highly recommend it."
+Alex Reif of LaughingPlace.com gave it a score of 4.5 out of 5, saying, "I highly recommend this to any Disney fan, if for no other reason than to see what they've done with the characters, the Hocus Pocus references, and Kristin Chenoweth's Maleficent which is closer to the animated character than Angelina Jolie's portrayal."
+Brian Lowry of Variety called it "a playful and tuneful TV movie, exhibiting much higher ambitions than, say, the Teen Beach franchise."
 By contrast, Amy Amatangelo of The Hollywood Reporter gave it a mixed review, calling it "High School Musical meets Once Upon a Time.
 It smartly ushers little girls who have grown up watching Disney movies into the tween audience and is an idea so ripe for merchandising that the Disney Store is already chock-full of Descendants costumes, dolls and T-shirts."
-She called the story "flimsy", but singled out the performances of Chenoweth, Najimy, Robinson and Jobrani.
+She called the story "flimsy", but applauded the performances of Chenoweth, Najimy, Robinson, and Jobrani.

 The website's critical consensus reads, "Memorable songs and excellent casting help turn Descendants into a decidedly wicked musical romp."
+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 5 critics, indicating "generally favorable" reviews.

 Ratings

 Before the film made its TV debut, it was viewed more than one million times on the Watch Disney Channel app.
 It was viewed by 6.6 million people on its premiere night and 10.5 million viewers in Early DVR Playback.
 Shortly after the premier air date, ratings showed the film was the fifth most watched original movie in cable history.

 In Australia, the film attracted 151,000 viewers, making it the sixth highest-rated broadcast on pay television on its premiere day.
 The British premiere was watched by 827,000 viewers, making it the most-watched broadcast on Disney Channel of that week and month.
 The viewers rose to 1.45 million in 28 days, making it the highest viewership ever on the network.